Jelangbam/FalconPunchBot/README.md

 * From command line, run `npm install`
 * Open `config.json.example` in a text editor and edit the `admin` and `token` field with your user ID ex.(123456789012345678) and your bot's secret token.
 * Take note of `soundDirectory`: Change it if you wish, then create the folder.
 For example if you have `"soundDirectory": "./clips/",` then create a clips folder in the root directory
+* 'deleteAfterSound' set to true if you want the bot to delete the message after it plays the sound from the soundpack!
 * Add your sounds to the directory!
 * Run the bot once, it should state the files added and "Bot Started!" if it works!
 * You can update aliases or descriptions using the commands -alias add "*alias*" "*filename*", -alias remove "*alias*", -description "*description*" "*filename*"